 5. Part-time CFOs can’t be my “right hand”

 Most entrepreneurs really want a right hand; a solid partner who can shoulder equal responsibility and be their go-to for all things financial.
 You need what a client of mine calls a “friend in the foxhole”.

 A partner like that is someone you can call and talk through issues with, no matter how confidential, confusing, or potentially alarming.
 Sometimes those calls will be about finances, but not always.
-You need someone who has the capacity to fully integrate financial advice smoothly into the context of your strategy and operation.
-You need someone who gets what you are going through and can help you to roll with the punches when that makes sense, but to charge the hill in other cases.
+You need someone who has the capacity to fully integrate financial advice smoothly into the context of your operation strategy.
+You need someone who gets what you are going through and can help you to roll with the punches when it makes sense, but to charge the hill in other cases.
 And when you charge that hill, you want them to have your back.

 So what is key?
 Trust.

 This kind of trust has nothing to do with whether a person is part-time or full-time.
-This has to do with his or her character, and your mutual chemistry.
-I’m sure you’ve had full-time colleagues who have never earned or cultivated that trust; and you’ve probably worked with others only moments a day, who have engendered a complete feeling of reliance.
+This has to do with their character and your mutual chemistry.
+I’m sure you’ve had full-time colleagues who have never earned or cultivated that trust; and you’ve probably worked with others only moments a day who have engendered a complete feeling of reliance.
 It’s not about how much they’re there; it’s about how they show up when they are there; and their trustworthiness (in YOUR eyes) when they’re not there.